 After finally getting the John Farrrell situation resolved, the Blue Jays can move on to other matters coming off of a frustrating season.
 They have a number of decisions to make, and one of those involves the future of shortstop Yunel Escobar.
 The Eyeblack Incident and its clumsy aftermath (Andrew Stoeten wrote a good take on the various aspects) was a big embarrassment for the organization.
-There is little doubt that the incident plays a big role in the Blue Jays’ rumored desire to trade Escobar.
+There is little doubt the incident played a big role in the Blue Jays’ rumored desire to trade Escobar.
 Toronto’s potential success or failure to trade Escobar and get value back for him casts an interesting light on how teams view personality issues.

 One need not have special sources to draw a reasonable inference that management and/or teammates have sometimes found Escobar difficult.
 When he was traded to Toronto during the 2010 season, there were plenty of reports that Atlanta was willing to part ways and take less talent back because of Escobar’s “oft-maddening personality.”
 Whether it was a perception of inconsistent effort on the field or stuff off the field, he was rubbing people in and around the organization the wrong way.

 It also made a difference that in 2010, Escobar was not hitting as he had in prior season — he had just a 75 wRC+ for Atlanta.
 The prior three seasons he had put up wRC+s of 121, 106, and 120, very good for any young player, but excellent for a slick-fielding shortstop.
 One Braves player was pretty open about it: “It’s easier to put up with some of that stuff when the guy is hitting .300.”
 A year earlier, teammates came to Escobar’s defense, with Chipper Jones telling reporters: “You do not want to get down on Yunel Escobar.
 He’s way too good.”
-Chipper Jones was not the team’s general manager, and 300 lousy plate appearances in 2011 (after more 1500 very good ones in previus years) were enough to convince someone important in Atlanta that it was time to give up.
+Jones was not the team’s general manager, and 300 lousy plate appearances in 2011 (after more 1500 very good ones in previus years) were enough to convince someone important in Atlanta that it was time to give up.

 Escobar hit better in 2010 after his trade to Toronto (93 wRC+).
 In 2011, his bat returned to pre-2011 levels for the Jays, and Escobar had a 117 wRC+ to go along with a glove that was generally considered to be very good.
 Whether the team liked his personality or not is hard to say, and in June he signed a contract that seemed absurdly team-friendly.
 It was not so much that Escobar signed away his two remaining arbitration years for $5 million each, but that he also gave the team two $5 million club options for 2014 and 2015, putting them in a position to keep him at a well-below market price if he projected to play well, or let him go with at not cost.